 It is good practice to conduct some form of analysis to identify the appropriate maintenance tasks to care for your equipment.
 RCM2 is probably the most celebrated methodology, but there are many variations.

 The analysis will result in a list of tasks that need to be sorted and grouped into sensible chunks, which each form the content of a checklist.
 Sometimes it may be necessary to do some smoothing and streamlining of these groups of tasks in an iterative manner.

 The most obvious next step is to schedule the work orders generated by the system into a plan of work for the workshop teams.

 Less common, however, is to use this checklist data to create a long-range plan of forecasted maintenance work.
-This plan serves two purposes:
+This maintenance plan serves two purposes: